Search

 2. Gather information relevant: The information for forming a decision will be gathered.
 The information must be gathered from authentic sources, the sources could be both external and internal.

 3. Identify alternatives: A decision must have alternatives to it.
 Imagination or new/old information can be used to form alternatives.
-Alternatives increases the chances of making an appropriate decision.
+Alternatives increase the chances of making an appropriate decision.

-4. Selecting the best alternatives: The best alternatives is chosen for the organization.
+4. Selecting the best alternatives: The best alternatives are chosen for the organization.
 A combination of alternatives can be chosen in case of not getting an appropriate alternative.

-5. Take action: In this step, a plan will be prepared by the support from employees and external parties.
+5. Take action: In this step, a plan will be prepared with support from employees and external parties.
 The resources to be used for implementation will be identified.
 The plan should be as such which can be executed properly (Forsgren and Johanson, 2014).

-1.5 Recommendations and implementation of decision to solve business problems
+1.5 Recommendations and implementation of decisions to solve business problems

 Problem 1: Workplace Conflict